odewahn/mcp-explorer/README.md

 ## Frontend / SPA

-The React single-page app is built into the Python package under `static` and served at the root URL (`/`) by FastAPI.
+The React single-page app is built into the Python package under `mcp_explorer/static` and served at the root URL (`/`) by FastAPI.
 All back-end APIs live under `/api`, so the UI makes relative requests (no CORS or hard-coded URLs needed).